-Blades are readily available for cutting most types of materials.
+Saw blades are readily available for cutting most types of materials.
 Commonly used blades include metal cutting blades, wood cutting blades, blades for composites, for drywall to name just a few.

 We understand that you may be too busy to read this whole review.
 If so, you can check the availability of our number one choice Bosch PSA700e Sabre Saw.

 A good quality reciprocating saw can cost from £50-£200 and you will get what you pay for.
 You will find a big difference in quality over these price ranges and we always try to go for the best we can afford in a tool if its something that we intend to use regularly.
 It is the best reciprocating Saw we could find for value and performance.

 Top 5 Rated Reciprocating Saws